 Social Media Graphics Made Easy

-Canva is my new favorite photo editing tool for making quick graphics for social media.
+Canva is our favorite photo editing tool for making quick graphics for social media.
 There are hundreds of templates that you can start with, and then make edits and tweaks to make the design uniquely your own.
 There are built-in sizes for everything: cover images, blog graphics, posts for Facebook, Twitter, and Pinterest, posters, business cards, and more.
 Canva does have different stock images you can purchase for $1, but you can also upload your own photos which is free.
 One feature unique to Canva is how it stores your designs to download or edit later.

 Finally, don’t forget that images that you randomly find via Google are NOT “free to use”.
-Check out these blog posts from Karlie or Beth for more insight in finding great images that won’t get you in trouble.
+Check out these blog posts from Karlie for more insight in finding great images that won’t get you in trouble.

 Stunning visuals are vital to your social media and blog presence.
 Try using these image-editing tools listed above to bring your reader’s visual experience to a new level.
 If you want to incorporate more graphics into your social media marketing, but are not sure where to start, please contact us.